 - Better chances of growth – Another benefit of having a one-on-one session is the focus on you and your growth.
 Having this focus can be better for individual release

-Overcoming substance use disorders can be tricky but individual therapy helps by offering you personal support and guidance.
+Addiction is a chronic disease — overcoming substance use disorders can be tricky but individual counseling helps by offering you personal support and guidance.

 Many recovery-oriented systems of care, like Sana Lake, offer family therapy.
 It is meant to be temporary and focuses on learning problem-solving skills.